alabeduarte/alabeduarte.github.io/blog/content/blog/context-engineering-with-claude-code-my-evolving-workflow/index.md

 But here's where I add my own thinking to the mix.
 I'll usually have ideas about implementation approaches, so I'll include them: "I thought about using Redis for rate limiting and I think the trade-off is additional infrastructure complexity but better performance at scale.
 Alternatively, I could use in-memory rate limiting which is simpler but won't work across multiple instances.
 I need you to weigh in on these approaches and come up with an implementation plan."

 I do this in plan mode (rotate shift + tab in Claude Code), which helps maintain focus on planning rather than jumping straight to implementation.
 The back-and-forth here is crucial, I challenge Claude Code with questions, explore edge cases, and refine until I'm confident we have not only a direction I'm happy with but also documented reasoning about alternatives considered.
-This becomes invaluable later when I need to write design documents or when revisiting decisions months down the track.

 ### Iterative Planning and Documentation